KrisAirdancer/Still-Untitled-Game-1.0/README.md

 This is the first version of the game I am attempting to build.
 I started out building the game to run in the IDE console to keep things simple.
 My goal here was just to get an idea for how to set up a game and learn some basics.

-The gmae can be run by running the MainGame.java file in the consoleVerison package.
+The game can be run by running the MainGame.java file in the consoleVerison package.

 This version is no longer being updated due to my transferring it to a GUI version.